 - More Power: A longer radius creates a wider swing arc.
 According to basic physics, the wider the arc, the more speed you can generate with the clubhead by the time it reaches the golf ball.
 It's like swinging a weight on a short string versus a long string - the long string creates much more speed at its end.
 A straight left arm lengthens that string, translating directly to more distance.

-- Better Consistency: When your lead arm stays straight, it helps control the bottom of your a swing's arc.
+- Better Consistency: When your lead arm stays straight, it helps control the bottom of your swing's arc.
 A repeatable radius means the club will consistently bottom out in the same spot, shot after shot.
-If your lead arm bends and collapses, the radius of your swing is constantly changing, leading to thin shots (hitting the top of the baill) and fat shots (hitting the ground before the ball).
+If your lead arm bends and collapses, the radius of your swing is constantly changing, leading to thin shots (hitting the top of the ball) and fat shots (hitting the ground before the ball).
 Keeping it extended but relaxed eliminates one of the biggest variables that causes unpredictable contact.

 The Most Common Mistake: "Locked" Is Not "Straight"